Roberthorv/age-adjusted_site_frequency_spectrum/README.md

 # Age adjusted site frequency spectrum

-Here are the SLiM and R scripts userd in ??? to perform an age adjusted site frequency spectrum analyses.
+Here are the SLiM and R scripts userd in ??? to perform an age-adjusted site frequency spectrum analyses.